U.S., China leave next steps for trade talks unclear

 Joe McDonald and Paul Wiseman, The Associated Press

-BEIJING -- The United States says talks in Beijing on ending a bruising trade war focused on Chinese promises to buy more American goods.
-But it gave no indication of progress on resolving disputes over Beijing's technology ambitions and other thorny issues.
+BEIJING -- The U.S. and China gave no indication of next steps after wrapping up mid-level talks in Beijing meant to resolve a tariff fight that threatens to chill global growth and further roil financial markets.

-China's Ministry of Commerce said Thursday the two sides would "maintain close contact."
-But neither side gave any indication of the next step during their 90-day cease-fire in a tariff fight that threatens to chill global economic growth.
+China's Ministry of Commerce said Thursday that the two sides would "maintain close contact," as renewed uncertainty cast a pall over share prices that had surged in anticipation of good news.

-That uncertainty left Asian stock markets mixed Thursday.
-Share prices had risen Wednesday after President Donald Trump fueled optimism about possible progress by saying on Twitter talks were "going well!"
+Share prices had risen Wednesday after President Donald Trump said on Twitter that the talks, extended from two days to three, were "going well!"

 The U.S. Trade Representative, which leads the American side of the talks, said negotiators focused on China's pledge to buy a "substantial amount" of agricultural, energy, manufactured goods and other products and services.